netw0rm/atlaskit/README.md

 * Delete the current shrinkwrap file (due to a bug in how shirinkwrap handles dependencies on SHA hashes) `rm -f npm-shrinkwrap.json`
 * Run `npm shrinkwrap`
 * Create a PR

+## Generating docs and storybooks from a PR
+You can generate docs and storybooks from any commit by running the custom "build-artifacts" build it Bitbucket Pipelines.

+* Click the commit you wish to build from
+* Click the "Run pipeline" button on the top right
+* Select "custom: build-artifacts" and click run

+This will build a copy of the storybooks and readmes and publish them to the cdn.

+Links to those can then be found by clicking the build icons next to any commit.

 ## Make changes to the Pipelines build
 AtlasKit uses Bitbucket Pipelines for it's continuous integration.
 The build scripts are defined in `bitbucket-pipelines.yml`.